openapi4j/openapi4j/openapi-parser/README.md

 OpenApi3 api = new OpenApi3Parser().parse(specPath, authOptions, true);
 ```

-## TODO
-* More tests.

 ## Limitations

-* Schema Object : default value is only checked by its type.
 * Reference : content is setup when built.

 ## Supported versions